geeofree/geeofree/src/notes/angular/5-Observables.md

 ## Operators

-Observable operators are immutable functions that operate on an observable instance that then returns a new observable instance.
+Observable operators are immutable functions that operate on an observable instance which then returns a new observable instance.

-To compose operators we use the `pipe()` function which is available as a method in the `Observable` instance or as a stand-alone function from the `rxjs` library.
+The `pipe()` operator allows to compose operators and is available as a method in the `Observable` instance or as a stand-alone function from the `rxjs` library.

 For example: